agile-france/site-2013/content/sessions/scrum-performance-workshop.md

 Every participant will leave this workshop with new inspiration for improving their own organization, starting on Monday morning!

 #### Options

 This workshop can be held in French or English.
 My (quite minimal) written materials are in English.
 I leave it up to the committee to decide which language you prefer, or we can defer the decision to session participants.
-As I do not really write French, if you would like materials or the announcement in French, I would need help translating them.